franzbu/WinHammer.spoon/README.md

 A special feature of WinHammer is its dynamic approach, i.e., windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
 Windows can also be moved without having to position your cursor; any area within the window will do.
 Optionally, windows can also be resized.

 As a further optional feature, WinHammer can handle spaces using AeroSpace.
-AeroSpace has been chosen over macOS' implemented space manager because it irons out some of the latter's shortages, such as slow animations or the need to at least partly disable System Integrity Protection for even basic functions.
+AeroSpace has been chosen over macOS' implemented space manager because it irons out some of the latter's shortages, such as the need to at least partly disable System Integrity Protection for even basic functions.
 With the space feature activated, WinHammer can move windows to other spaces (also called workspaces) choosing on-the-fly whether to move there along with the window or whether to stay on the current space - more below in the section 'Advanced Features'.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.